| | | |

 A copycat of the luxury café carrying the French name, the Persian chain Hermes Café has nothing to do with the name.
 The café does decent Western food, whose salads have salvaged my life as a vegetarian in the meat-heavy Iran.

-MUST STAY IN ESFAHAN
+WHERE TO STAY IN ESFAHAN

 Rag Rug Hostel

-Sahand’s number one darling and now one of the most reputable hostels in Iran.
-Now grossing 5-star comments from every guest, the hostel had a very difficult time initially.
-I met Sahand before Rag Rug’s open.
-I witnessed how he worked diligently to build the brand.
-Only a few months ago, Rag Rug was an empty construction site with a few grey bricks and dirty walls.
-Now, Rag Rug has made home for many tourists from every corner of the world.
+Now, Rag Rug has made a home for many tourists from every corner of the world.
 Sahand was refused 3 times for a hostel license at first.
 Nevertheless, he kept on.
-Today, Rag Rug is not only a traveler’s haven, but a motivational symbol for entrepreneurial hardknocks.
+Today, Rag Rug is not only a traveler’s haven but a motivational symbol for entrepreneurial hard knocks.

 Isfahan, or as many people call Esfahan, is a treat for culture lovers with all it's sights